hiba255/CICIDS_Anomaly_Detection/README.md

 - brute-force attempts
 - normal traffic versus suspicious activity

-The solution is designed as both a technical demo and a practical internship project showing how ML models can be exposed through an API and visualized in a dashboard.
+The solution is designed as both a technical demo and a practical internship project showing how machine learning models can be exposed through an API and visualized in a dashboard.

 ## Main Features